applicato/deadswitch-linux/README.md

 Dead Switch is a security application designed protect your data in case you are threatened by violence from people, organizations, government agencies. or you just want to have a secure way to send data in case something unexpected happens to you.
 It is a safeguard for your data, that if such a scenario were to occur, an email will be sent with your data to a specified person/s for safekeeping.

+The most famous use of a Dead Man Switch in recent times was by Edward Snowden who distributed encrypted copies of his secret documents to various trusted people, and then setup a Dead Man Switch to email the encryption key.

 Dead Switch will check-in at a specified interval chosen by you, whether you still have access to the machine.
 If you fail to check-in with the correct password, the email will be sent.

 ## Features